Key Issues and Policy of Joe Biden

 Back in 2007, when Biden launched his second presidential campaign, he made foreign policy his key issue, arguing that the ongoing War in Iraq was possibly "the biggest foreign policy blunder in America's history" [source: Guttman].
 Biden took criticism for this stance on the war, especially since he initially voted in favor of sending U.S. troops into Iraq in 2002.
 He later changed his opinion, and in February 2007, he proposed that Congress repeal its authorization of the use of force in the Middle Eastern nation, which would have effectively ended the war [source: Giroux].

 Climate change is also at the top of Biden's priority list.
 No late-comer to environmentalism, then-Senator Biden introduced a bill called the "Global Climate Protection Act" back in 1986 that warned against melting polar ice caps and rising sea levels [source: PolitiFact].
-In the run-up to the 2020 election, Biden has not officially signed on to a Green New Deal like other former Democratic candidates, but he has proposed a $2 trillion plan to make the U.S. carbon neutral by 2050 [source: Wise].
+He did not officially sign on to a Green New Deal like other former Democratic candidates, but he proposed a $2 trillion plan to make the U.S. carbon neutral by 2050 [source: Wise].

 What about racial justice and policing reform?
 When he was a senator from Delaware, Biden embraced a "tough on crime" persona that culminated in his authorship of the 1994 Crime Bill, which increased the nationwide police force by 100,000 and enlarged prisons to accommodate tougher sentencing laws.
 Some of Biden's critics in the Black community blame him for creating the conditions that led to the mass incarceration of Black men.
 Today, Biden has changed his stance, apologizing for the failures of the 1994 bill and advocating for criminal justice reform that reduces the prison population and recognizes the existence of racial bias in policing and sentencing [source: Kranish].